mi-castano10/ReplicateHybridZones/README.md

 nb_seg= #second argument in the `PopsizeABCarray.slurm` script

 ##### time windows
-n=10 # 5 diploid individuals for allopatric, n=6 for sympatric (change this depending on the number of individuals you have) nb_times=30 # must match stat_from_vcf.py file Tmax=550000 # must match stat_from_vcf.py file
-a=0.06 # must match stat_from_vcf.py file
+n=10 #for allopatric I had 5 diploid individuals in each population, for sympatric I had n=6 so 3 diploid individuals in each population (change this depending on the number of individuals you have) nb_times=30 # must match stat_from_vcf.py file Tmax=550000 # must match stat_from_vcf.py file a=0.06 # must match stat_from_vcf.py file